Contract status: live

 As part of the agreement, public bodies must also provide site data information in the format required in the electricity contract data templates.

 The agency agreement is included as annex A to the buyer’s guide.
 The buyer’s guide and site additions form are attached below.

-Framework documents, including an EDF Energy Operational Process Manual, can be found on the Knowledge Hub.
+Framework documents, including the associated supply agreement and EDF Energy Operational Process Manual, can be found on the Knowledge Hub.

 Senior Portfolio Specialist